 - accurately assess the regularly changing service portfolio and pricing models of each;

 - recommend the best destination for each workload;

 - predict usage and costs based on trend analysis using sophisticated machine learning models, not simple linear regressions.

-As with most things cloud, multi-cloud management doesn't neatly fit a universally accepted definition, and as a result there's a muddle of product feature sets.
-Nonetheless, most vendors of cloud-agnostic management software have arrived at roughly the same place, even if they took different paths to get there, often through acquisition and assimilation.
-Here are some of the most notable vendors currently in this space, in no particular order.
+As with most things cloud, multi-cloud management doesn't neatly fit a universally accepted definition, and, as a result there's a muddle of product feature sets.
+Nonetheless, most vendors of cloud-agnostic management software have arrived at roughly the same place, even if they took different paths there, often through acquisition and assimilation.

 The most comprehensive cloud management software products incorporate features in five categories: